sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Select `SLES with GNOME` for installation.

-### Time configuration and Product registration

-Afer installation first configure correct time using ntp.
+In `Clock and Time Zone` dialogue chose `Other Settings` to open `Change Date and Time` dialogue.
+There enable `Synchronize with NTP Server`.

 {% highlight shell %}
-yast2 ntp-client
+--> Clock and Time Zone dialogue
+ --> Other Settings
+  --> Change Date and Time dialogue
+   --> (x) Synchronize with NTP Server
 {% endhighlight %}

-Then on a serial console finally register your product by running

-{% highlight shell %}
-yast2 registration
-{% endhighlight %}

 ### Kernel + KMP drivers

-Now Update kernel and install our KMP (kernel module package) for all nvidia kernel modules.
+After installation update kernel and install our KMP (kernel module package) for all nvidia kernel modules.

 We plan to make the KMP available as a driver kit via the SolidDriver Program.
 For now please install an updated kernel and the KMP after checking the [build status][buildstatus] (type 'jetson' in Search... field; rebuilding can take a few hours!) from our open buildservice:

 {% highlight shell %}
-sudo zypper ar https://download.opensuse.org/repositories/X11:/XOrg/SLE_15_SP6/  jetson-kmp sudo zypper ref
 # flavor either default or 64kb (check with `uname -r` command)
 sudo zypper up kernel-<flavor>
-sudo zypper in -r jetson-kmp nvidia-jetson-36_4-kmp-<flavor> kernel-firmware-nvidia-jetson-36_4
+sudo zypper ar https://download.opensuse.org/repositories/X11:/XOrg/SLE_15_SP6/  jetson-kmp sudo zypper ref sudo zypper in -r jetson-kmp nvidia-jetson-36_4-kmp-<flavor> kernel-firmware-nvidia-jetson-36_4
 {% endhighlight %}